KIDSTAGE Production Programs

 Students participate in all areas of KIDSTAGE productions.
 Students seeking behind-the-scenes roles may be involved through TTP (Technical Theatre Program), working in management, direction, design, orchestral performance, or technical theatre.
 The technical staff of Village Theatre’s Mainstage shows supports the directors and designers of the KIDSTAGE productions.
 All students involved in KIDSTAGE productions must go through either an audition or interview process.

-The Ensemble production is a school year production program for our younger and newer students.
+Ensemble is a school year production program for our younger and newer students.
 Directed, designed, and produced by adult theatre professionals, the intensive rehearsal process includes learning the fundamentals of performance, such as script analysis, character development, and creation, learning choreography, staging, and vocals, and experiencing each phase of the production process through technical rehearsals and performances.
 The emphasis is on the performer.

 KIDSTAGE Originals is a program where students create their own musical with guidance of professional writers and composers.
 The emphasis is on the performer/writer/composer.